Master of Social Work

-The MSW program offers in-depth training in clinical social work, through a challenging classroom curriculum and varied fieldwork experiences.
-With a strong emphasis on underserved populations and the New York metro area, you’ll gain exposure to a broad spectrum of communities and cultures, and graduate ready to make a tangible difference in people’s lives and the world around you.
+The Master of Social Work (MSW) program offers in-depth training in clinical social work, through a comprehensive classroom curriculum and varied fieldwork experiences.
+With a strong emphasis on underserved populations and roots in New York City, you’ll gain exposure to a broad spectrum of communities and cultures, and graduate ready to make a tangible difference in people’s lives and the world around you.

 As a student in the MSW program at Touro University Graduate School of Social Work (GSSW), you will gain a solid foundation in social policy, research, and practice.
 The program is designed to equip you with the knowledge and skills necessary to empower individuals, families, and communities to overcome social injustices and reach their full potential.

 The 65 credit MSW curriculum can be completed in two to four years, with a 16-month accelerated option, and covers a range of topics relevant to social work, including human behavior and the social environment, social welfare policy and services, research methods and evaluation, clinical social work practice, and more.
 You will learn through a combination of classroom instruction, field education, and experiential learning opportunities, giving you the opportunity to apply what you've learned in real-world settings.

 You start with foundation courses, which are crucial to understanding how social work operates.
 You’ll learn about social work’s person-in-environment perspective, which includes theories about how surroundings and social interaction shape behavior, and the fundamental skill of transforming a basic one-on-one conversation into an opportunity for healing.

 As you advance you can take courses on different therapeutic approaches, such as cognitive-behavioral treatment, couples and family therapy and group work.
 And you’ll have the opportunity to specialize in specific populations, like military veterans, recovering addicts, the elderly, or troubled teens.